 - Not all aromatic extracts are essential oils

-There’s no essential oil of jasmine, violet, honeysuckle, osmanthus, tuberose or carnation.
+There’s no essential oil of jasmine, violet, honeysuckle, osmanthus, tuberose or carnation, and neither are there essential oils from animals.
 If it’s obvious that an author doesn’t discriminate between essential oils and solvent extracts (such as absolutes, supercritical (CO2) extracts, tinctures, etc.), this indicates the lack of the most basic knowledge about essential oils.

 A particular part of the story is not distinguishing between essential oils and fatty plant oils.
 I heard about the peanut essential oil, for example.
-Essential oils aren’t technically oils (they don’t contain fatty acids, triglycerides or other lipids), they’re predominantly composed of terpenes and phenylpropanoids and their derivatives.
+Essential oils aren’t technically oils.
+Generally, they don’t contain lipids, such as triglycerides (fats), waxes or sterols, although some contain very small amounts of fatty acids, a type of lipid.
+Essential oils are predominantly composed of terpenes and phenylpropanoids, and their derivatives.

 - Not distinguishing between natural extracts and perfume oils